starfishmod/MIDI-Implementations-Schema/schema.md

 Primitive data types in the MIS Specification are based on the types supported by the [JSON-Schema Draft 4](http://json-schema.org/latest/json-schema-core.html#anchor8).
 Models are described using the [Schema Object](#schemaObject) which is a subset of JSON Schema Draft 4.

-<a name="hexAndDec"></a>Hexidecimal and integers are sometimes used interchangably.
-However numbers in Hexidecimal should be a string as JSON does not support hex.
-So the number 66 is represented as `"42"`.
-This should always be in a 2 byte string so 0 is `00`.
-This keeps it similar to most Sysex documentation conventions.
-Some items are required to be in hex and other in integers and are clarified as such.
-For example CC numbers are an integer between 0-127 while the NRPN MSB/LSB are in hex.
+<a name="hexAndDec"></a>Hexidecimal values are often used in written documentation, however as the current JSON standard does not support hexidecimal values these will need to be converted to integers.
+So the hex number 0x42 (or 42H) will need to be converted to 66.

-While this makes it clear for any humans to distinguish between the two - but does put extra burden on the computer to do the same.
+While this makes it can be unclear for humans to distinguish between the two it will make it easier for the computer to parse.
+It also expected that the tools used will allow humans to enter and display in either format.

 ### Schema